-This course continues the algebra sequence.
-Topics include operations with complex numbers; functions; numeric, algebraic, and graphic techniques as applied to the following functions: polynomial, rational, radical, piecewise, and absolute value; modeling and applications using the above functions; exponential expressions and equations; logarithmic expressions and equations; conic sections.
-Optional: sequences and series.
-A graphing calculator is required for this course.
+COLLEGE ALGEBRA WITH TECHNOLOGY This course continues the algebra sequence.
+Topics include operations with complex numbers; functions; numeric, algebraic, and graphic techniques as applied to the following functions: polynomial, rational, radical, piecewise, and absolute value; modeling and applications using the above functions; exponential expressions and equations; logarithmic expressions and equations;

+graphing calculator is required for this course.
 Prerequisite: "C" or better in MAT137 (Formerly MATH 121) or placement.